 Therefore, the style of practice can be described by a tantra color; the two most common colors are white and red.

 White Tantra (Tantric yoga) is a solo practice where you use traditional Tantric practices like yoga and meditation to achieve enlightenment.
-Red Tantra (Tantric sex) involves sexual rituals that aim to create a deeper bond with a partner rather than with yourself.
-Note that both types of Tantra use sexual energy, but the goal and the range of techniques differ.
+Red Tantra (Tantric intimacy) involves physical rituals that aim to create a deeper bond with a partner rather than with yourself.
+Note that both types of Tantra use intimate energy, but the goal and the range of techniques differ.

 There is also Dark Tantra and Black Tantra.
-These are Neo-Tantric styles as they are purely sex-based and don’t relate to classical Tantra nor use practices like tantric meditation.
+These are Neo-Tantric styles as they are purely intimacy-based and don’t relate to classical Tantra nor use practices like tantric meditation.

 Final Thoughts on Tantra practices